GrishaAngelovGH/gemini-manage-commands-cli/README.md

 gemini-manage-commands
 ```

-This will present the user with an interactive menu of options.
-Below are details on each functionality:

 ### Add New Command

 This option allows the user to create a new custom command.
 The user will be prompted to enter: